 Craveable, shareable buckeyes

-Include these peanut butter and chocolate goodies in your holiday treat swap this year, and you’re sure to get rave reviews.
+Include these peanut butter and chocolate goodies in your baking repertoire, and you’re sure to get rave reviews.

 Source: Sara Bir/Tasting Ohio: Favorite Recipes from the Buckeye State

 - 2 cups sifted powdered sugar

 - 4 tablespoons (1/2 stick) unsalted butter, melted

 - 1/4 teaspoon table salt